popeindustries/buddy/README.md

 #### Break-up *JS* bundles into smaller files?

 Large *JS* bundles can be broken up into a collection of smaller bundles by nesting builds.
-Each build can have one or more child builds, and any parent modules that are referenced in child builds will **not** be duplicated:
+Each build can have one or more children, and any parent modules that are referenced in child builds will **not** be duplicated:

 ```json
 {